springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-02-content.md

 ## Automate building

-Earlier in this workshop you built a container image manually using `mvn spring-boot:build-image`.
+As you can see, it's quite easy to build a container image using `mvn spring-boot:build-image`.
-Under the covers, Spring Boot is using a technology called [Cloud Native Buildpacks](https://buildpacks.io/).
-The maven plugin is very handy for certain workflows, such as building an image on your local machine, or including it in a shell script executed by an automation toolchain like Github Actions, Jenkins, and so on.
+Under the covers, Spring Boot employs a technology called [Cloud Native Buildpacks](https://buildpacks.io).

+The maven plugin is very handy for certain workflows, such as building an image on your local machine, or in an automation toolchain like Github Actions, Jenkins, and so on.

-However, there is alternate tool that also uses Cloud Native Buildpacks (meaning it can generate the same image as the Spring Boot plugin) and provides a more robust set of features for building images at scale.
+However, there is another tool that also employs Cloud Native Buildpacks and provides a more robust set of features for building images at scale.
 This tool is called [kpack](https://github.com/pivotal/kpack).
-This is the tool you will use now to automate building a container image for cat-service each time there is a new version of code that has passed testing.

-kpack runs on Kubernetes.
-In this exercise, you will use kpack it to monitor the cat-service-release repo and push images to the tutorial Docker registry whenever there is a new commit.
+In this exercise, you will use kpack so that a new image is built automatically each time there is a new commit to the `cat-service-release` repo.

 ### Review kpack installation

-This tutorial environment hosts many user sessions in the same Kubernetes cluster, and there can only be one installation of kpack per cluster.
-Therefore, kpack has already been installed.
+kpack has already been installed into the workshop cluster.
-If you are interested in installation instructions, read [this](https://github.com/pivotal/kpack/blob/main/docs/install.md).
+> Interested in the installation instructions?
+Read [this](https://github.com/pivotal/kpack/blob/main/docs/install.md).

 List the Custom Resource Definitions (CRDs) that kpack has added to your cluster.
 ```execute-1
 kubectl api-resources | grep kpack
 ```

-In the next steps, you will create a builder and an image to automate builds for `cat-service-release`.
+In the next steps, you will create a "builder" and an "image" to automate builds for `cat-service-release`.

-### Review kpack configuration

-Cloud Native Buildpacks require you to specify a "builder".
-A builder is an image that provides the base image and the logic to build your application image.
+### Create a builder

-Recall the mental note you made during `mvn spring-boot:build-image` earlier.
+Recall the mental note you made during `mvn spring-boot:build-image`.
-The build-image logs showed the builder that Spring Boot uses [Paketo Buildpacks](https://paketo.io) by default:
+The build-image logs showed the precise builder that Spring Boot uses by default:
 ```
 [INFO]  > Pulling builder image 'docker.io/paketobuildpacks/builder:base' 100%
 ```

-kpack cannot directly access the same builder image; it must assemble its own.
+kpack cannot directly access the same builder; it must assemble one on its own.
 However, you can configure kpack to assemble a builder image using the same building blocks as the Paketo builder.
 This way you guarantee that images built using the Spring Boot plugin and images built by kpack are built in the same way.

 The building blocks of builders are stacks (OS file system) and stores (buildpacks).
 Notice in the list of _kpack api-resources_ that stacks and stores are cluster-scoped only, while builders can be namespaced.
-Because of this, the stack and the store have also been created already.
+Because of this, the stack and the store have already been created in the workshop environment.

+List the existing stack and store.
 ```execute-1
 kubectl get clusterstacks,clusterstores | grep $WORKSHOP_NAMESPACE
 ```

 Examine the configuration that was applied to create these resources.
-Notice that they take advantage of the existing Paketo Buildpacks images.
+Notice that they reuse building blocks of Paketo Buildpacks rather than defining a stack and store from scratch.

 The stack:
 ```